mohibkhan2001/Acme-Bistro/README.md

-Here's the updated GitHub README without the Demo and Project Structure sections:

----

 # Acme Bistro - Restaurant Landing Page

 Welcome to the **Acme Bistro** project!
 This repository contains the code for a modern, responsive restaurant landing page designed and developed by Mohib Khan.
 The landing page features a sleek design with sections for the restaurant's brand, chef's specials, and an interactive menu.